jerosanchezz/HabitManager/README.md

-# HabitManager
+# Habits Tracker

-HabitManager: the simplest and most effective way to help you develop habits
+Habits Tracker: the simplest and most effective way to help you develop habits

 It can do: